-A sublime setting among eagles and olive groves
+A sublime mountainous setting among olive groves.

 Cortijo el Mirador is located above Lake Vinuela, close to the white village of Canillas de Aceituno in one of Andalucia’s most unexplored yet accessible areas.
 An easy drive from the renowned beaches and coastal resorts of the eastern Costa del Sol, this area known as the Axarquia offers some breathtakingly spectacular landscapes, reached by stunning, snaking mountain roads.

 Fans of outdoor pursuits will be spoilt for choice during their stay at Cortijo el Mirador.
 The property is located on the doorstep of some of the best hiking trails in Malaga.
-These include a 7-hour hike which will take you to the summit of the province’s highest mountain range – La Maroma – which can be seen from the house.
+These include a seven-hour hike which will take you to the summit of the province’s highest mountain range – La Maroma – which can be seen from the house.

-If you’d prefer to get your blood pumping on a bike ride, there are also some fabulous mountain biking tracks in the countryside surrounding the Cortijo – and the property’s’ dedicated concierge team would be more than happy to arrange you a guided tour of the best with a local expert.
+If you’d prefer to get your blood pumping on a bike ride, there are also some fabulous mountain biking tracks in the countryside surrounding the Cortijo – and the property’s dedicated concierge team would be more than happy to arrange you a guided tour of the best with a local expert.

 A stay at El Mirador is gourmet heaven, with a local climate rich for Andalucian produce from tropical fruit and avocados, to olive oil and fine wine.
 The Axarquia offers a wide choice of local restaurants to keep the most avid foodies thoroughly satisfied!
 Check out some of our local foodie favorites here on the blog.

-For more of a city vibe, head west to Malaga and explore the stylish old town with its vibrant art scene, bustling tapas bars and upmarket waterfront promenade, before dancing the night away in one of the cities new roof-top hangouts overlooking the magnificent ancient Alcazaba.
+For more of a city vibe, head west to Malaga and explore the stylish old town with its vibrant art scene, bustling tapas bars and waterfront promenade, before dancing the night away in one of the cities new roof-top hangouts overlooking the magnificent ancient Alcazaba.